OMSS offers job opportunities for both undergraduate and graduate students.

-- Send a plan with the focus of your study while being open to our suggestions to creating a mutually beneficial project.
+- Send a plan with the focus of your study while being open to our suggestions for creating a mutually beneficial project.
 Plan must include:

-- Timeline for entire project; please highlight data collection phase
+- A timeline for the entire project; please highlight data collection phase

-- Who and how will your findings be shared
+- Who will share findings and how will they be shared

 - In the spirit of collaboration, we will ask to receive any final reports or projects from the data received.

 - Include an approximate timeline of data collection needs.
 Due to the nature of our work, last minute requests can rarely be accommodated.
 Requests must be received at least 4 weeks before research commences.